Excelsior Award

 Timetable:

-- Registration to take part in the Excelsior Award opens in November every year.
+- Registration opens in November every year.

 - The shortlists are announced in December and student judging begins.

-- The winners will be announced in July 2023.
+- The winners are announced in July.

 Cost: £30 registration fee per school (schools can enter as many categories as they wish).
 Fee does not include copies of the shortlisted books, which can be bought separately.